 My first version deflated badly when I took it out of the oven.
 So I increased the coconut flour amount and subsequent versions did not deflate too much.

-How to store coconut flour popovers
+How to store keto popovers

 How to serve them?

 More breakfast recipes with coconut flour

 You should definitely try these tasty coconut flour pancakes.
 They are a bit on the delicate side, but they are delicious.
 And these coconut flour muffins are an absolute delight.
 They are so wonderfully fluffy!

 Never miss a recipe!